kragen/derctuo/markdown/adiabatic-separation.md

 filling the liquids with bubbles.
-As observed in the Hot Chocolate Effect, even fairly small admixtures of bubbles give the liquid compressibility of the same order of magnitude as the gas in question, but because the mixture's density is still the same order of magnitude as the liquid, sound-wave speeds are extremely slow, and displacements are extremely small for a given sonic power level.
+As observed in the Hot Chocolate Effect, even fairly small admixtures of bubbles give the liquid compressibility of the same order of magnitude as the gas in question, but because the mixture’s density is still the same order of magnitude as the liquid, sound-wave speeds are extremely slow, and displacements are extremely small for a given sonic power level.
 It seems like this might make these methods less effective with bubbly liquids.